wsjung0516/rxjs/technic1.md

 Conditions
 1. Need to connect to remote server that has the data.
 2. Consider async communication to get the data through http connection
-3. Three step nested structure, first and second step has each children;

 class Data {
     itemList: Item[];